symbolibre/symbolibre/doc/os-image-qemu-debian-chroot.rst

    % echo "console=serial0,115200 console=tty1 root=PARTUUID=2fed7fee-02 rootfstype=ext4 elevator=deadline fsck.repair=yes rootwait" | sudo tee $MOUNT_BOOT/cmdline.txt

 The boot partition is now complete.
-For the root partition, combine the chrooted Debian install with the kernel modules from the ``firmware`` directory and a copy of ``/etc/fstab`` from the previous section.
+For the root partition, combine the chrooted Raspbian install with the kernel modules from the ``firmware`` directory and a copy of ``/etc/fstab`` from the previous section.

 ::

-   % sudo cp -ra ../debian-bullseye-qemu-static/* $MOUNT_ROOT/
+   % sudo cp -ra ../symbolibre-os/* $MOUNT_ROOT/
    % sudo cp -r firmware/modules $MOUNT_ROOT/usr/lib/
    # also copy the fstab